 The Advance Guard of the Avant-garde

-DJ Taylor tells the story of a largely forgotten but influential group of experimental 1960s British writers including BS Johnson, Ann Quin and Bob Cobbing.
+4 Extra Debut.
+DJ Taylor tells the story of a group of experimental 1960s British writers including BS Johnson and Ann Quin.
+From 2014.

 Sound poets created some of the strangest programmes ever broadcast by the BBC, while the likes of BS Johnson cut holes in the pages of his novels - and in the case of his book 'The Unfortunates' published the unbound chapters in a box for the reader to mix up and read in whatever order they wished.

-Johnson and similarly minded writers like Ann Quin, Bob Cobbing, Alan Burns and Christine Brooke-Rose were prominent in their day, appearing regularly on TV and radio programmes, but by now they've largely been forgotten.
+Johnson and similarly minded writers like Ann Quin, Bob Cobbing, Alan Burns and Christine Brooke-Rose were prominent in their day, appearing regularly on TV and radio, but they've now largely been forgotten.